 Special Events • year-round

 From assisting with parking, sharing visitor information, and greeting guests, look at our various special events and let us know which you would like to assist with!
 Volunteer needs may vary per event.

 An apprenticeship program to become a Volunteer Teacher Naturalist who can assist Education Naturalist staff with environmental education programs for school groups, scouts, and the general public.
 Recommended for ages 18+.
-Submit a Volunteer Interest Form online to get started.
+Get started: Submit a Volunteer Interest Form.